Greenheart/lifewheel/README.md

 # Life Wheel

-> Offline-first, privacy-friendly web app for your personal well-being.
+> Offline-first, privacy-friendly web app for your personal wellbeing.

 <img src="screenshot.png" width="214" height="463" alt="Screenshot of the Lifewheel app.
 Overview of previous reflections, showing colored circle segments representing eight dimensions of your life.">

 Reflect on your life balance.
 Visualise your progress over time and reconnect to what matters in your life.
-Make reflection a habit and gain new insights for your well-being.
+Make reflection a habit and gain new insights for your wellbeing.

 Seamlessly sync your data across devices with a private link (using the [URI fragment](https://en.wikipedia.org/wiki/URI_fragment) = never sent to the server), QR code, or file.
 For more security and privacy, let the app generate a passphrase and encrypt your data using the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).
 Experience how smooth the modern web can be!